 Because of history, geography, and climate differences, northern and southern cities in China have their own specialties.

 Northern cities in China usually are quadrate, regular and symmetrical, while houses usually face the south, with back to the north.

 Ancient city Pingyao is a perfect example.
-The whole city wall and every building inside is over 600 years old, showing exactly how a northern city in the Chinese history looks like.
+The whole city wall and every building inside is over 600 years old, showing exactly how a northern city in Chinese history looks like.

 Old towns in the south are more like Chinese ink paintings with exquisite white-and-black houses standing along rivers, such as the city Huizhou.

-Also, there are many beautiful ancient towns that Chinese minorities live, which have their own unique features, such as the Old Town of Phoenix.
+Also, there are many beautiful ancient towns that Chinese minorities live, which have their unique features, such as the Old Town of Phoenix.

 Under this ideology, ancient Chinese gardens pay attention to stay natural, to make buildings fit in the surrounding mountain and lake.
 Hence, most of them look like miniatures natural landscapes, with exquisite buildings dotted inside.

 Historical Chinese gardens are usually divided into two types, the Royal Garden in the north and the Private Garden in the south.

 The Summer Palace is a perfect representative of the Chinese Northern Royal Garden, which is built on a mountain next to a lake, looks grand and spectacular.